Experienced Divorce Lawyers and Solicitors in Dorset

 Instructing a solicitor to deal with proceedings at Court where a Judge will make a final decision.

-Each of the options is right for different circumstances – at Harold G Walker, we can explain the different approaches in detail for you and apply it to your own personal circumstances.
+Each of the options is right for different circumstances.
+Your Family Lawyer can explain the different approaches in detail for you and apply it to your own personal circumstances.
 You will then be in a position to make a well-informed decision as to the way forward.